BryanPlummer/Two_branch_network/README.md

 This code has been tested using python 2.7 and Tensorflow 1.2.1

+You can find a pytorch implementation of this codebase [here](https://github.com/BryanPlummer/two_branch_networks), which typically trains a bit faster than this version.

 ## Datasets:

 You can download and unpack the caption data using: